 These mobile apps work by turning your phone into a remote screen for your PC and processing the image to produce or simulate 3D.
 While they perform best with software designed for VR use, they also include modes that allow older games to operate with VR-like features.
-Details like head tracking are handled via mouse emulation or software such as opentrack, which uses phone sensors, or FreeTrack, which uses a webcam.
+Details like head tracking are handled via mouse emulation or software such as opentrack, which uses phone sensors, or FreeTrack, which can use your webcam.

-Keep in mind that while this provides an introductory VR experience, it’s nowhere near the same league as dedicated VR hardware.
-Top-shelf tech such as the Oculus Rift runs rings around these viewers in terms of visual fidelity, latency, and control accuracy.
-If you're at all sensitive to VR motion sickness, the lower refresh rate and lack of head tracking might leave you queasy.
+Keep in mind, should you be at all sensitive to VR motion sickness, the lower refresh rate and lack of head tracking with these VR apps might leave you feeling queasy.
 The same goes for playing games not designed for VR with a headset on.
 But if you have an iron stomach and are dying for a cheap taste of VR, these can offer you a first step.

 Though, while it provides an introductory VR experience, these apps are nowhere near the same league as dedicated VR hardware.
 Top-shelf tech, such as the Oculus Quest 2, will run rings around these viewers in terms of visual fidelity, latency, and control accuracy.
 As it stands, however, this is still the best way to get into PC VR gaming for cheap.